 (As of February 7, 2011, only available for Haskell).
 Any token rule can be modified by the word position, which has the effect that the datatype defined will carry position information.
-For instance, creates in Haskell the datatype definition where the pair of integers indicates the line and column of the first character of the token.
-The pretty-printer omits the position component.
+For instance, creates in Haskell the datatype definition

 '''

 newtype PIdent = PIdent ((Int,Int),String)

 '''